 This same coach, a former Dinamo Moscow squad member, had been ostracised in the 1980s for speaking out against drug use within the club.
 He lost his job in 1986 as a teacher (he retired from football in 1983) and only began working full-time again in 1990 and left the country for Germany in 1992, where I met him in 1999.
 He was then assistant coach of a Hesse Liga side and lecturing in Kassel.
 He was a genuine sports lover and used to come to my shows and even helped me prepare physically when I was recovering from a broken elbow.
 He returned here in 2004 and I lost contact with him until last October.

 I met him at a 2nd Division match and he told me about his new life – finally married (at age 51) and back teaching in a well to do academy and coaching the youth section of his local club.
 He was loving life and determined to instil in his pupils how to do things right.
 His two bugbears, he told me, were bad practice in football and lack of ethics.
 Catching up for a coffee before New Years he related (for the umpteenth time) how he was shunned in the dressing room by his Dinamo team mates for refusing a “glass” and injections from the club doctor.
-He hated drugs and those who took them.
+He hated drugs and those who took them, which is why he used to speak openly about Moving Forward and give examples of how they have helped a few of the people he has met over his lifetime.
 His reason was that they had a choice, peer pressure didn’t sway him and anyone with an ethical fibre in their being would say no. He saw it as both bad practice and lack of ethics which allowed drugs creep into the sport.
 He was not the first, nor last, person to tell me about the drug problem in the former USSR, though he was the first to tell me about the problems in Germany, Bayern Munich in particular.
 He said it wasn’t just East Germany, the West was as bad.
 In his role as a lecturer in sports science he was blunt about the problems facing football and pointed fingers at top players who performed “above any possible natural physical capability”.
 What is often termed as “super human” by the media and onlookers, simply isn’t possible in many cases, not by any natural or legal means.

 Today we chatted for half an hour, he brought up Lance Armstrong and how the Oprah interview was a free pass to excuse his crimes.
 Moving from drugs he went onto match-fixing and the latest pronouncements by FIFA to root it out of football.
 My own opinion is that betting on matches is not the problem, despite the spin from authorities, the greatest crime is agreed results or the win at all costs attitudes of club owners or committees.
 Alexey, the coach, knows only too well how this works out.
 He has many stories about the USSR and results known beforehand, he told me in Germany that he’d seen the same thing there.
 I reminded him of this again.